 Overview of Jose Portilla’s Zero to Hero SQL Bootcamp

 This course is awesome, I would call it SQL 101.
+I also finished this course in Sept 2022, and thought it was great!
 Jose’s a master web development teacher and I reviewed his Python Django course which I thought was great.
 Regarding this SQL, I’ve finished the course and while I found it fairly easy (I’ve been running queries for more than half a decade), I still think it’s a great course to pick up and learn about SQL.
 While there may be better courses that are more in-depth, this covers all the basics.
 One thing to note is; Jose is not actively updating his lesson (last update was 5/2021 when I wrote this article), but this is a fundamentals course which means there’s very little they may be able to change or update.
 Who knows, in 6 months Jose’s course may no longer be the best SQL course on Udemy :).
 Overall though, fantastic course and definitely worth picking up.

 Ultimate MySQL Bootcamp -Go from SQL Beginner to Expert by Colt Steele.

-An extremely comprehensive 20hr+ SQL course that is a true beginner to expert course with hundreds of articles and quizzes, a fantastic introduction to SQL and database architecture plus meaning other great subjects.
+An extremely comprehensive 20hr+ (he left the legacy data in there, so it say 37 hrs) SQL course that is a true beginner to expert course with hundreds of articles and quizzes, a fantastic introduction to SQL and database architecture plus meaning other great subjects.
+He’s also recently redone this course completely in December 2022.
 Here’s a list of what you’ll get to learn: